-The next step is to collect proof of existing licences so they can be compared to the results of the software inventory to establish the compliance position in the organisation.
+The next step is to collect proof of existing licences so you can compare them to the software inventory results to establish the organisation's compliance position.

-Here, one should keep in mind that licences may be both on paper and in electronic form.
-Pay special attention to the “free” software’s terms and conditions.
-For example, the free version of AVG antivirus may only be deployed on personal computers, and although the free version of Google Earth may be installed on any computer, it is only for personal use.
+Here, one should remember that licences may be on paper and in electronic form.
+Pay special attention to the "free" software's terms and conditions.
+For example, you may only deploy the free version of AVG antivirus on personal computers.
+Although you may install the free version of Google Earth on any computer, it is only for personal use.

-Licences may be accompanied by other documents, such as stickers for the computer case (usually, OEM versions of products), certificates of authenticity (COA).
-In addition, each licence must be accompanied by "proof of purchase” – supplier contracts, order forms, and invoices.
+Licences may be accompanied by other documents, such as stickers for the computer case (usually, OEM versions of products) and certificates of authenticity (COA).
+In addition, each licence must be accompanied by "proof of purchase" – supplier contracts, order forms, and invoices.

-Physical, and sometimes electronic, master copies must be accounted for and audited, regardless of the type of licence.
+Physical and sometimes electronic master copies must be accounted for and audited, regardless of the licence type.
 A licence may also require other accompanying assets, such as packaging and operating manuals.

-It is important to understand that a licence is a legally complex document with a load of technical details.
-It is not always possible for legal professionals to understand and see all the convoluted technical aspects and usage conditions.
-Licence analysis work requires involvement of a subject-matter expert.
+Understanding that a licence is a legally complex document with a load of technical details is essential.
+Legal professionals cannot always understand and see all the convoluted technical aspects and usage conditions.
+Licence analysis work requires the involvement of a subject-matter expert.

-Costs at this stage depend on the quantity of software titles, and how well the licences and collateral assets have been stored, accounted, and organised.
+Costs at this stage depend on the number of software titles and how well the licences and collateral assets have been stored, accounted for, and organised.

-If the purpose is a one-off "legalisation", the work may be consider almost completed.
-However, it is still necessary to evaluate the audit results and procure the necessary licences.
-Sub-optimal licensing may and shall be identified including, oddly enough, excessive, unnecessary licensing.
-The one-off “legalisation" work ends when all the software in use fully complies with the existing licenses' terms and conditions.
+If the purpose is a one-off "legalisation", the work is almost completed.
+However, evaluating the audit results and procuring the required licences is still necessary.
+Sub-optimal licensing may and shall be identified, including, oddly enough, excessive, unnecessary licensing.
+The one-off "legalisation" work ends when all the software in use fully complies with the existing licenses' terms and conditions.

 Does it make sense to implement licence management after "legalisation"?
 The choice is between recurring "hole patching", i.e. somewhat regular realignment of licences with used software, and day-to-day proactive control of software assets and associated risks.

-In case an organisation decides to take the strategic approach, the ISO/IEC 19770-1:2006 standard called "Information technology – Software asset management - Part 1: Processes" can serve as a solid foundation for implementation of necessary policies, processes and procedures.
+If an organisation decides to take the strategic approach, the ISO/IEC 19770-1:2006 standard called "Information technology – Software asset management - Part 1: Processes" can be a solid foundation for implementing necessary policies and processes and procedures.

-The advantage of implementing SAM for financial management is in optimising and managing costs of software procurement – both through discounts on well planned volume purchases and by reducing total procured volume through optimisation of assets and licence re-harvesting.
-Another benefit is the lower cost of negotiating with suppliers through the availability of more complete information about the organisation's assets, internal standards and requirements.
+The advantage of implementing SAM for financial management is in optimising and managing software procurement costs – both through discounts on well-planned volume purchases and by reducing total procured volume through optimisation of assets and licence re-harvesting.
+Another benefit is the lower cost of negotiating with suppliers through the availability of complete information about the organisation's assets, internal standards and requirements.
 Optimisation of collateral IT costs is also worth mentioning.
-Successful implementation of licence management processes, for example, drives reduction of technical support costs.
+Successful implementation of licence management processes, for example, drives the reduction of technical support costs.

-A transition to full compliance cannot be done momentarily.
-Full implementation can affect many processes within an organisation, so a sound action plan is needed.
+You cannot do a transition to full compliance momentarily.
+Full implementation can affect many organisational processes, so a sound action plan is needed.
 There is no one-size-fits-all implementation plan.

 What is implemented

-Software Asset Management tools are needed to regularly measure installed copies of software and its usage.
+Software Asset Management tools are needed to measure installed copies of software and their usage regularly.

 In addition, consider implementing databases storing all kinds of licence collateral: basic (underlying) licences, effective full licences, contracts, licence agreements, electronically signed documents, keys – all electronic documentation supporting your software assets.

-To be ISO-compliant and efficient, It is also mandatory to implement Journaling and protocoling of basically everything.
+To be ISO-compliant and efficient, It is also mandatory to implement journaling and protocoling everything.
 There are, at a minimum, requirements to record all activities and outcomes related to procurement and relationship management, change, incident and problem management, deployment management, and release and development management.

-Approved procedures must have executive sign-off in accordance with accepted practices in the organisation.
-There shall also be necessary changes to agreements with contractors and customers, and employment contracts.
+Approved procedures must have executive sign-off per accepted practices in the organisation.
+There shall also be necessary changes to agreements with contractors and customers and employment contracts.

 In six months to a year, consider a SAM programme review.
-If you are aiming to become ISO 19770-compliant, such regular reviews are compulsory.
+If you aim to become ISO 19770-compliant, such regular reviews are compulsory.
 And they are recommended to be performed by a third party.